His image is one of the most recognizable in history: the thin, bald, frail-looking man wearing round glasses and a simple white wrap.

 Just as Gandhi was about to leave South Africa, a bill came up in the Natal Legislature to deny Indians the right to vote.
 He decided to stay and fight against the legislation; despite his petitions, however, it passed.

-When he returned from a trip to India in 1897, a white lynch mob attacked him.
+When he returned to South Africa from a trip to India in 1897, a white lynch mob attacked him.
 He later refused to press charges.

 Boer War and the Registration Act:

 Gandhi urged Indians to support the British government at the outbreak of the Boer War in 1899, and organized an ambulance corps of 1,100 Indian volunteers.
 He hoped that this proof of loyalty would result in better treatment of Indian South Africans.

 Although the British won the war, and established peace among white South Africans, still treatment of Indians worsened.
 Gandhi and his followers were beaten and jailed for opposing the 1906 Registration Act, under which Indian citizens had to register and carry ID cards at all times.

 In 1914, 21 years after he arrived on a one-year contract, Gandhi left South Africa.